Rachitbhat29/Money_Borrowing_API/README.md

 Unit tests are in `test_app.py`.

-Note: Unit tests are written few features for api testing.
+Note: Unit tests are written for few features for api testing.